19 Things To Do In York That You Need To Try

 9. Satisfy your sweet tooth whilst you learn about York’s Chocolate Story

-A certain times of year, the smell of chocolate lingers in the air.
-That’s the smell of history my friend.
-You can take a trip down York’s sweet past and uncover the history of chocolate from its exotic origins to its part on the cobbled streets of York.
+At certain times of year, the smell of chocolate lingers in the air.
+That’s the smell of history, my friend.
+You can take a trip down York’s sweet past at York Chocolate Story and uncover the history of chocolate from its ancient rainforest origins to its part on the cobbled streets of York in modern day.

 Credit: The Star Inn The City